This blog may contain affiliate links. Read our disclosure policy for more info.

 9. Visit Tortuga Island

 The small island of Tortuga is the ideal island getaway from Jaco.
 Together with Alcatraz Island, the area makes up the Islas Negritos Biological Reserve.
-It’s home to fantastic snorkeling, pearly-white beaches, and lots of coconuts!
+It’s home to fantastic snorkeling spots, pearly-white beaches, and lots of coconuts!

-On tours to Tortuga from Jaco, you’ll take a 45-minute boat ride out to the islands and take in the fantastic views along the way.
+On tours from Jaco to Tortuga, you’ll take a 45-minute boat ride out to the islands and take in the fantastic views along the way.
 Then it’s off to two snorkeling spots to swim with turtles, sharks, and lots of fish.
 The snorkeling here is some of the best I have seen in Costa Rica – even better than Caño Island!